Improving Nonpreemptive Multiserver Job Scheduling with Quickswap: Analysis of the MSFQ Policy

 \subsection{Approximations in Response Time Analysis}

-To make the MSFQ system more tractable to response time analysis, we assume in \cref{sec:rt,sec:cycle-analysis} that there is at least 1 large job in the system at the beginning of phase 1, and at least $k$ small jobs in the system at the beginning of phase 2.
+To make the MSFQ system more tractable to response time analysis, we assume in \cref{sec:rt,sec:cycle-analysis} that there is at least 1 heavy job in the system at the beginning of phase 1, and at least $k$ light jobs in the system at the beginning of phase 2.
 This approximation ensures that all the phases are not skipped in a cycle, thus making the system easier to analyze despite being highly accurate as shown in \Cref{sec:sim}.
-Intuitively, when the system load gets high, there would be at least 1 large job in the system at the beginning of phase 1 and at least $k$ small jobs in the system at the beginning of phase 2 with high probability.
+Intuitively, when the system load gets high, there would be at least 1 heavy job in the system at the beginning of phase 1 and at least $k$ light jobs in the system at the beginning of phase 2 with high probability.